AguaClara/String-Digester/Summer_2019/Experiments/preferential_flow.md

 ### Trial 2:
 The width of the strings on the rod was again condensed to 4.5 cm. (so the strings were still overlapping somewhat)

 This test was run for about 7 minutes.
-Additionally the rightmost string in each row was ignored, because every time the matrix is wrapped it ends up being very loose.
+Additionally the rightmost string in each row was ignored, because every time the matrix is wrapped it ends up being very loose and the subteam decided not to use it.

 The following grid describes the amount of red dye on each string.
 The bolded numbers indicate a row and a column as viewed from the bottom of the string matrix ie. rows moving towards the plywood, and columns moving from left to right